utdata/icj-class/resources/start-a-project.md

   - Name it the same as your local folder.
   - DO NOT include the README or .gitignore files.
 - Once created, review the lines of code Github suggests:
+  - Make sure under "Quick setup — if you’ve done this kind of thing before" that the **SSH** button is selected (that the SSH button is grey and that the line of code next to is starts with **git@github** and NOT https.)
-  - Find the second block "…or push an existing repository from the command line" and copy that code.
+  - Find the second block of code options "…or push an existing repository from the command line" and copy those multiple lines of code.
 - Back in VS Code:
+  - In your Terminal in VS Code, paste in the lines of code from Github to run them.
-  - Enter that copied line in your Terminal and run it.
-You might have to hit return again to run `git push origin main`.
+  - **You might have to hit return again** to run `git push origin main`.

 You are now ready to complete the rest of the assignment.
 You can use the git cycle to commit any further changes.